 Ursula Hammes, PhD

-Dr. Ursula Hammes is currently the Halbouty Visiting Chair at Texas A&M University and Adjunct Professor at the Department of Geological Sciences, The University of Texas at Austin teaching and assessing various shale oil/gas systems.
+Dr. Ursula Hammes is currently Adjunct Professor, Department of Geosciences, Texas A&M University and President, Hammes Energy & Consultants, Austin, TX engaged in teaching and assessing various shale oil/gas systems.
 Dr. Hammes has 20+ years of experience in the oil and gas industry and academia in Europe and USA in positions ranging from exploration, development, research and management.
 She has provided advanced consulting in shale-gas/oil systems and has taught industry short courses and in-house training courses for oil companies.

 Dr. Hammes obtained her Diploma at the University of Erlangen, Germany, and her Ph.D. at the University of Colorado at Boulder.
 Her graduate studies specialized in carbonate depositional environments, sequence stratigraphy, carbonate diagenesis, and rock-water interactions.
 Her background is diverse ranging from exploration, exploitation and business development for Anadarko Petroleum, consulting for Marathon Oil, Statoil, and various other independent oil/gas companies, conducting research in Texas and the Gulf of Mexico as researcher and Principal Investigator of $3+ million projects for the State of Texas Advanced Resource Recovery project, and leading research and advising students at the University of Potsdam, Germany and Bureau of Economic Geology at the University of Texas at Austin.